CleberSalustiano/pomodoro-alert/README.md

 # Pomodoro Technique Program

 This is an application only Front-End Page, the objective's to create a pomodoro helper.
-When we use this technique is comun don't acert the time and sometimes we can't focus and that is really bad.
+When we use this technique is common don't acert the time and sometimes we can't focus and that is really bad.
 So for this I made this project.

 ## For use